ZakariasLaws/raid-constellation/README.md

 ## Inference Models

-### Tensorflow on Arm-based devices
+### TensorFlow on Arm-based devices
-If running on a system architecture which Tensorflow on Jcenter or Maven does not support, set the `EDGEINFERENCE_TENSORFLOW_DIR` to point to the directory containing the bazel-bin dir obtained when compiling TF from source.
+If running on a system architecture which Tensorflow does not [officially support](https://www.tensorflow.org/install/lang_java) (i.e Arm-based devices such as Raspberry Pi or Odroids), set the `EDGEINFERENCE_TENSORFLOW_DIR` to point to the parent of the `bazel-bin` directory obtained when compiling TF from source.
+See [Build TensorFlow Java API for Odroid-N2](https://github.com/ZakariasLaws/TensorFlow-Java-Build-Odroid-N2) for instructions on how to do this on Odroid-N2.
+If using a different aarch64 based device, the procedure for building from source will still be similar.

 ```bash
 EDGEINFERENCE_TENSORFLOW_DIR=/path/to/tensorflow/java/bindings
 ```

-In case the `bin/distributed/run.sh` does not automatically identify you're architecture, it will try to build using the TF Java bindings from Maven.
+In case the `bin/distributed/run.sh` does not automatically identify you're architecture, it will try to build using the TensorFlow Java Native Bindings and JAR from Maven.
 This will result in an error looking something like:

 ```bash
 Exception in thread "main" java.lang.UnsatisfiedLinkError: Cannot find TensorFlow native library for OS: linux, architecture: aarch64